 Using side lights (and fog lights)

-We frequently see drivers just using their sidelights at night, despite them providing next-to-no illumination for them to see the road.
-The light doesn’t travel far either, so it’s difficult to see the car coming.
+We frequently see drivers just using their sidelights at night, despite them providing next-to-no illumination to see the road.
+The light doesn’t travel far either, so it’s difficult to see the vehicle coming.
 Just using fog lights is quite common, as well.
-Again, they don’t provide adequate illumination for the driver, but they do dazzle other road users.
+Again, they don’t provide adequate illumination for the driver, and they dazzle other road users.
 We’ve even come across people who use side lights and fog lights together.

 Avoiding these mistakes and traps